 Tours, Lessons and Rentals

 If you are new to the sport, lessons are available from certified instructors who will have you gliding along in no time.
 Intermediate to advanced skiers may also want to brush up on their technique with a group or private lesson.
 Bikescape's offers both cross-country lessons and tours!
-If you don’t have your own gear, there are many options for rental equipment in the area such as Snowtips-Bactrax, Banff Adventures, Chateau Mountain Sports in Banff and Wilson Mountain Sports and Alpine Social Rentals in Lake Louise.
+If you don’t have your own gear, there are many options for rental equipment in the area such as Snowtips-Bactrax, Banff Adventures, Ultimate Sports Banff, Chateau Mountain Sports in Banff and Wilson Mountain Sports and Chateau Ski & Snow Rentals in Lake Louise.